yXiangXiong/CMTGF/README.md

 **[Input NCE-CT] | [Real CE-CT] | [Fake CE-CT] & [Input NCE-CT] | [Real CE-CT] | [Fake CE-CT]**

-# Multi-task Generative Architecture in PyTorch
+# Multi-task Generative Architecture (MTGA) in PyTorch

-We provide PyTorch implementations for Multi-task Generative Architecture (MTGA).
+We provide PyTorch implementations for Multi-task Generative Architecture.

-The code was inspired by [Pix2pix](https://github.com/junyanz) and modified by [Xiang-Yu Xiong](https://github.com/yXiangXiong).
+The code was inspired by [Pix2pix](https://github.com/junyanz) and modified to MTGA [Xiang-Yu Xiong](https://github.com/yXiangXiong).

 **Note**: The current software works well with PyTorch 1.4.0+.
 Check out the older [branch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/pytorch0.3.1) that supports PyTorch 0.4.

 You may find useful information in [training/test tips](docs/tips.md) and [frequently asked questions](docs/qa.md).

-**A Cascaded multi-task generative framework for Aortic Dissection Detection: [Paper](https://ieeexplore.ieee.org/document/9827558)**
+**A Cascaded multi-task generative framework (CMTGF) for Aortic Dissection Detection: [Paper](https://ieeexplore.ieee.org/document/9827558)**

 The 3D U-Net was a older nnU-Net created by [FabianIsensee](https://github.com/yXiangXiong/nnUNet), it was used to segment aortic mask from NCE-CT.